BoikoYV/online-shop-react/README.md

 - checkout modal with information about the order and customer (if there is a lot of information in the modal window, it can be scrolled);
 - form of order data information (name , number , where and how to deliver) with validation;
+- unit tests of most used components: modal and buttons, using Jest and testing-library;

 #### 🎥 App video demo: